Since You Can’t Keep Babies Small… Ideas for Preserving Childhood Keepsakes & Memories

-I’m sure I can’t be the only one who feels this way.
+“They grow up so fast,” we often hear.
+It’s not until our kids have passed certain milestones that we realize they do, in fact, grow so fast.
 It seems like when you are pregnant, time crawls at a snail’s pace because you are so anxious to meet your little person and then once they arrive, it seems like time moves in hyperdrive and before you know it, your little one is getting on the bus for their first day of school.
+In order to hold on just a little bit longer to those memories of babyhood, I keep trying to find ways to preserve or repurpose baby items that hold a special place in my heart.
+Here are a few great ways to cherish those childhood keepsakes:

 Receiving Blankets Are New Again